 Enter/verify the path to the Identify installation and the license option.
 When you click OK, you are prompted first to save your project changes.
 Click OK.

-٢ Synplify Premier with Design Planner ? ×
+S Synplify Premier

-Project changes must be saved before launching Identify
+Project changes must be saved before launching Identify.

 Is it OK to save the project ?

-A

 OK Cancel

+-

 Clicking the OK button: